 with an alcohol or drug problem to call in sick for work on Monday or Friday.

 He or she may complain of having a virus or the flu.
 Others may be sober for

 long periods and then go on a drinking binge that lasts for weeks or

 hallucinations, and sweating, if he or she stops drinking suddenly ("cold

 turkey").
-Once alcohol dependence develops, it becomes very hard to stop
+After alcohol dependence develops, it becomes very hard to stop

 drinking without outside help.
 Medical